polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/parachain.md

 #### Cross-chain Message Passing (XCMP)

 The defining feature of connecting parachains to a _common_ relay chain is the ability to communicate _between_ all connected chains.
-This area of functionality is at the cutting edge development, and for now is not demonstrated in this workshop.
+This area of functionality is at the cutting edge development, and for now is not demonstrated in this tutorial.

 To learn more about XCMP, refer to [Polkadot wiki on XCMP](https://wiki.polkadot.network/docs/en/learn-crosschain).